rheav/rheav/README.md

 I'm currently working as a Professional Services Engineer here in Brazil, where my journey involves both building technical solutions and learning.
 Those are my priorities right now:

 - Revisiting some JS fundamentals.
-- Working on ambientChill, a small front-end personal project using React.
+- Working on building responsive interfaces using Next.js consuming content from MDX files.
 - Trying to complete Red Hot Chilli Peppers' Throw Away Your Television outro that John rocks in Slane Castle, 2003 - probably the toughest of this list.

 ## 📊 Stats